News and Events

 - the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN),

-ADHO has adopted LLC, The Journal of Digital Scholarship in the Humanities, published by Oxford University Press, as its main print publication.
-Two open access journals, namely DHQ (Digital Humanities Quarterly and Digital Studies / Le champ numérique, are published under the ADHO umbrella.
+ADHO has adopted the EADH journal DSH - Digital Studies in the Humanities (published by Oxford University Press) as its main print publication.
+Two open access journals, namely DHQ (Digital Humanities Quarterly and Digital Studies / Le champ numérique, are also published under the ADHO umbrella.